-Narcotics Anoymous Australia, a non profit fellowship or society of recovering addicts who meet regularly to help each other stay clean via a program of complete abstinence from all drugs.
-Visit www.na.org.au www.reconnexion.org.au provides counselling, telephone support and information services (1300 273 266) to address the challenges of anxiety, stress, depression and benzodiazepine (tranquillisers and sleeping pills) dependency and related conditions.
+na.org.au for Narcotics Anoymous Australia, a non profit fellowship or society of recovering addicts who meet regularly to help each other stay clean via a program of complete abstinence from all drugs.

+www.reconnexion.org.au provides counselling, telephone support and information services (1300 273 266) to address the challenges of anxiety, stress, depression and benzodiazepine (tranquillisers and sleeping pills) dependency and related conditions.